dub-flow/veracode-javascript-packager/README.md

   -tests string      The path that contains your Node.js test files (relative to the source) (default "test")
 ```

-# Setup
-- You can simply run it from source via `go run src/main.go`
-- How to build..
-- Releases?

 # What does it do?
 - Creates a zip of the `-source` folder and puts it into the provided `-target` directory as `upload.zip`
 - `Features`: